Fair Division with Two-Sided Preferences: Justified Envy-Freeness

 Can we efficiently determine whether an EF1 and justified EF allocation exists in a given instance?
 The following theorem gives a negative answer, provided that P $\ne$ NP.

-\begin{theorem} Even for nonnegative-value players with strict preferences, deciding whether there exists an EF1 and justified EF allocation is NP-complete. \end{theorem}
+\begin{theorem} Even for nonnegative-value participants with strict preferences, deciding whether there exists an EF1 and justified EF allocation is NP-complete. \end{theorem}

-\begin{proof} The problem clearly belongs to NP.
-We prove the hardness by reducing from {\sc Independent Set}, the problem of deciding whether a graph $G$ admits an independent set of size $k$.
+\begin{proof} The problem belongs to NP since it can be verified in polynomial time whether a given allocation is EF1 and justified EF.
+We prove the NP-hardness by reducing from {\sc Independent Set}, the NP-complete problem of deciding whether a graph $G$ admits an independent set of size~$k$, i.e., a set of $k$ vertices no two of which are connected by an edge \citep[p.~194]{GareyJo79}.
 Consider an instance $(G,k)$ of {\sc Independent Set}, where $G=(V,E)$.
 Without loss of generality,\footnote{If $k = 1$ or $|V| \le 3$, the problem is trivial.
 If $|V| > |E|$, we repeatedly remove an isolated vertex and decrease $k$ by $1$ each time until $|V| \le 2|E|$, then add an isolated clique of size $|V|$ and increase $k$ by $1$.} assume that $k \geq 2$ and $|E| \geq |V| \ge 4$.
 We construct an instance of our problem as follows.